Scalingo/documentation/_posts/getting-started/2000-01-01-how-to-migrate-from-cloudcontrol.md

 scalingo addons-add -a cloud-app scalingo-postgresql 1g
 ```

-You'll find more information about these addon at
+You'll find more information about these addons at
 [https://scalingo.com/addons](https://scalingo.com/addons)

 If an addon does not have an equivalent on Scalingo, you can use the environment
 variables of your CloudControl app, directly in your Scalingo app.

-## 4. Configure your account to push your code
+## 5. Configure your account to push your code

 Before pushing your code, youd should setup your SSH key to authenticate your
 GIT pushes.
 With the dashboard, go on the ['Keys'